-- Click on the Log Window tab on the bottom of your screen so that the window becomes accessible to you.
+- Click on the Log Window tab at the bottom of your screen so that the window becomes accessible to you.
 Review the contents of the window to see the messages that SAS displays.
 You might want to maximize the window to do so.

-- After you've reviewed the Log Window, you can clear it if you'd like by selecting the Edit menu along the top of your screen, and then selecting Clear All.
+- After you've reviewed the Log Window, you can clear it if you'd like by selecting the Edit menu at the top of your screen, and then selecting Clear All.
 In general, when you select Clear All, SAS will clear all of the contents of whichever window is currently active.

-- Now, click on the Editor Window tab on the bottom of your screen so that the window becomes accessible to you again.
+- Now, click on the Editor Window tab at the bottom of your screen so that the window becomes accessible to you again.
 Use your mouse to click on the minus sign that appears just before the PROC PRINT statement.
 Then, click on the plus sign.
 In general, clicking on a minus sign collapses the relevant program module, while clicking on a plus sign expands it.

 - Now, to save the SAS program, select the File menu along the top of your screen, and then select Save as ....
 Proceed to save the file in a convenient location just as you would any other windows file.
 (Note that SAS saves a SAS program with a ".sas" extension.)
 You can open the SAS program again by selecting the File menu and then Open Program ...

 That should be enough to get you started in using the SAS windowing environment.
-You will be writing a number of programs throughout the semester, and you'll no doubt get even more familiar with it.
+You will be writing a number of programs throughout the semester, and you'll no doubt get even more familiar with them.
 For that reason, however, you will want to make yourself a course folder now in which you can save your SAS programs and data sets.